 "So while I wouldn’t over-egg it, because it is still a band record, this one has a bit more of me being private, reflective, whimsical."

 And so he raced on to the next project, an idea for a musical, but he couldn’t hang around waiting for the practicalities of the theatre world to catch up with his imagination, and remodelled Too Old To Rock’n’Roll: Too Young To Die as a Jethro Tull album.

 Today Anderson is flush with tangential anecdotes, spinning off on to his admiration for Peter Green, his enjoyment of ZZ Top and Motörhead “in small doses” (“though I’m probably more likely to find solace in Handel”), his touring days with Captain Beefheart, and his regret at not phoning the terminally ill Frank Zappa, who he’d never met, when told Zappa would like him to.

 “Three times I dialled the number then hung up before he answered…” he says.
 “I didn’t know what to say to a dying man.
 I didn’t have the balls.
 What a shit story.
 Who knows what he wanted to say to me?
 Perhaps he wanted to say: ‘I just wanted you to know I hated all your albums – especially Minstrel In The Gallery!’
 Ha ha ha…”

 With all due respect to the late American avant-gardist, he would have been wrong on that one.

-Ian Anderson’s autobiography, The Ballad Of Jethro Tull, is published later this year and available to pre-order now.
+Ian Anderson’s autobiography, The Ballad Of Jethro Tull, is available to order now.